-The optional review/speech training sessions will be held on Thursdays and Sundays at 3:00 – 4:15 pm and 8:00 – 9:15 pm IST.
+The optional review/speech training sessions will be held on Tuesdays, Thursdays, Fridays and Sundays at 3:00 – 4:15 pm and 8:00 – 9:15 pm IST.
 On Tuesdays and Thursdays early review/speech training sessions are also offered at 12-1:15 pm IST.
 The sessions on Thursdays and Fridays review the Wednesday class and the Saturday class is reviewed during the sessions on Tuesday and Sunday.
 There will be approximately eight sessions (ten hours total) per timing each module.
 Students may register for one or both days according to their selected class time.
 Students are not obligated to register for or attend these sessions.

 Students who successfully complete all modules of a level of the program will be awarded a certificate of completion by LRZTP.

 Course Description of Elementary Level: Modules 1 – 5

 The primary focus of all modules of the elementary level is learning colloquial Tibetan.
 In these modules, students are progressively taught the Tibetan alphabet and pronunciation, how to read, essential colloquial grammar, new vocabulary and everyday situational conversation.
 Any materials within the module plan which cannot be covered due to time constraints will be carried over to the following module.

 Module 1 (10 March – 08 May 2021) Students are taught how to recognize and pronounce the Tibetan alphabet, how to read, basic sentence structure, greetings and dialogues about the classroom and locations.
 They are also introduced to personal and possessive pronouns, usages of the verb “to be” and “to have” in Tibetan and simple verb conjugation, honorific language and other aspects of the colloquial and written language.

 Module 2 (12 May – 10 July 2021) Picking up where module 1 left off, this module will continue teaching general colloquial vocabulary and dialogue with a focus on how to make introductions, simple conversations, and talk about leisure-time activities.
 Students will also be taught how to use various grammatical particles for denoting negation, plurality, questioning and so on.
-They will also continue learning how to conjugate verbs in the different tenses, especially the past tense, and other aspects of colloquial and written grammar.
+They will also continue learning how to conjugate verbs in the different tenses, especially the past tense, and other aspects of colloquial grammar.